-The Teen Driving Safety Research team at CIRP is currently conducting research on driving with a developmental disability to examine rates of licensure and risk of crashing for adolescents to help establish the epidemiologic foundation for future translational research.
+The Teen Driving Safety Research team at CIRP is currently conducting driving with a developmental disability research to examine rates of licensure and risk of crashing for adolescents to help establish the epidemiologic foundation for future translational research.
 Two-thirds of high functioning autisic adolescents of legal driving age are either currently driving or plan to drive, according to research conducted at CIRP, and guidance is needed for keeping all adolesecents with a developmental disability mobile.

 This unique program of research on driving with a developmental disability is led by Allison E. Curry, PhD, MPH, an assistant professor of Pediatrics at Children's Hospital of Philadelphia's Center for Injury Research and Prevention and Division of Emergency Medicine.
 Her research involves linking data from two sources: 1) electronic health records for over 114,000 CHOP patients born between 1987 and 1995 in NJ, and 2) the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse, a rich unique database that includes the full licensing, citation, and crash history of every NJ driver.
 The research is being conducted in collaboration with the Center for Autism Research at CHOP and the Center for Management of ADHD at CHOP.